 Ease of Use

 Even though the Bugaboot Plus IV is one of the only boots in our test with laces that run through D-rings all the way up, they are quite user-friendly.
-They do require you to loosen the laces most of the way down the boot, but once you do they are very easy to slip on and off the feet.
+They do require you to loosen the laces most of the way down the boot, but once you do, they are very easy to slip on and off the feet.
 There is a finger loop at the back of the cuff to help you pull them on if necessary.
 This loop is best used barehanded or with thin gloves.
-Tightening the laces is simple because they stay in their D-rings and there are no hooks to route the laces through as you move up the boot.
+Tightening the laces is simple because they stay in their D-rings, and there are no hooks to route the laces through as you move up the boot.
 Once tied, the laces stay tight and secure the boots comfortably in place.

-We found the lacing system on the Bugaboot Plus IV to be slightly faster than boots with a hook system on the upper portion of their lacing system.
-Boots like the North Face Chilkat 400, and the Keen Summit County both require a little more time and attention during the lacing process as you tighten the laces towards the top of the boot.
-The Bugaboot Plus IV is the easiest lace-up boot to pull on due to this less complicated lacing system.
+We found the lacing system on these boots to be slightly faster than boots with a hook system on the upper portion of their lacing system, which requires a little more time and attention during the lacing process as you tighten the laces towards the top of the boot.
+It is one of the easiest lace-up boots to pull on due to this less complicated lacing system.
 Slip-on and Pac boots still take the cake in terms of ease of use, but they sacrifice fit and versatility as a result.

 Columbia also incorporates a small metal D-ring at the bottom of the tongue for gaiters.
 This is a nice feature that simplifies the gaiter installation process and helps keep them secure while trudging through the snow.

-At a retail price of $145, these boots are good value for the consumer seeking a versatile winter boot with the absolute best traction.
+These boots are good value for the consumer seeking a versatile winter boot with the absolute best traction.
 Their versatile performance makes them a good option for people looking for a boot that can do it all.
 While no other boot in the test could quite compete with their traction, there are slightly warmer, more comfortable, and more waterproof options.

 The Bugaboot Plus IV performed relatively well across the board in our rating metrics, but it knocked our socks off in the traction department.
 The unique sole design gives this boot grip on ice and snow that the other models in our test simply can't touch.
-It is also a very versatile boot that can do it all, from winter hikes, snowshoeing, shoveling snow, or running errands around town, it's got you covered.
-The Bugaboot Plus IV is warm, lightweight, highly water resistant, and user-friendly.
+It is also a very versatile boot that can do it all; from winter hikes, snowshoeing, shoveling snow, or running errands around town, it's got you covered.
+It's warm, lightweight, water-resistant, and relatively user-friendly.
 They aren't the most waterproof boots in our test, so those in the wettest of winter environments may want to look elsewhere.
-That said, if you're looking for an all-around winter boot with the best traction on the market then look no further.
+That said, if you're looking for an all-around winter boot with the best traction on the market, then look no further.

 — Jeremy Benson